adambard/learnxinyminutes-docs/tcsh.html.markdown

 # `alias' as functions.
 Another method is recursion

 # Aliases is almost the most useful command in TCSH, 'alias' command assigns
-# a string to a name, 'set' do to variables; but aliases are not variables,
+# a string to a name, as 'set' do to variables; but aliases are not variables,
 # they are commands.

 # In this example the newly created 'reload' command will reloads the